yodrew/yodrew.github.io/_pages/reports/365-day-yogi.md

 ~

-*Note how each explanation in the story for Tapasviji's rejuvenation reflects the wisdom of the explainer.
+*Each explanation in the story for Tapasviji's rejuvenation reflects the wisdom of the explainer.
 -ad